Nawrazsh/SparksfoundationDataAnalysis/README.md

 # SparksfoundationDataAnalysis
-Tasks for the internship program :
+Tasks for Spark internship Data and business analitics program :
 1) Task 1 :
     -About: prediction of Students mark percintage based on the number of study hours.
     -Model used: Linear regression model